ngrok/ngrok-docs/docs/guides/device-gateway/linux.md

 ngrok allows you to create secure ingress to any app, device or service without spending hours learning arcane networking technologies.
 You can get started with a single command or a single line of code.

-What is ngrok? ngrok is an ingress-as-a-service platform that removes the hassle of getting code online from developers’ plates by decoupling ingress from infrastructure with one line of code , all without provisioning proxies or VPNs.
+What is ngrok? ngrok is an ingress-as-a-service platform that removes the hassle of getting code online from developers’ plates by decoupling ingress from infrastructure with one line of code, all without provisioning proxies or VPNs.

 In this guide, we'll walk you through the process of installing the ngrok agent on a remote Linux device, ensuring the agent runs integrated to your operating system, restricting traffic to trusted origins, and integrating traffic events with your preferred logging tool.